PandaFalls2004/Minutes_and_Ratings/README.md

 |      306168 | 306168 |        40 |        5 |            5 |
 |      306168 | 306168 |        40 |        5 |            5 |
 |      306168 | 306168 |        40 |        5 |            5 |

+### Univariate Analysis
+For this analysis we wanted to look at the distribution of minutes or cooking time for the recipes.
+We noticed when we first created our visualization that we had a large amount of outliers in our minutes column.
+This made our visualizations very hard to interpret.
+We then decided to create a helper function that created upper and lower bounds based on the Interquartile Range formula.
+This gave us upper and lowers bounds that we used to filter our data.

+Our plot below is a box plot of the minutes column in our filtered dataframe.
+As the plot below shows, our upper quartile value is 50.
+This means that 75% of the data falls below 50 minutes.
+The median value is 30 minutes and the max value is 118 minutes.
+The distribution of our data is positively skewed.

+### Bivariate Analysis